Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • ¼ cup chia seeds

-• 3 tbsp protein powder
+• 3 tbsp protein powder or collagen peptides

 • 1 tbsp maple syrup